School Science Trip to Cologne

 In Cologne and the surrounding region you will find a wealth of visits perfect for a science tour.
 Spend a day getting hands-on at the German Aerospace Centre School Lab, where your students can carry out experiments covering areas such as comet simulation, gravitation biology, solar water purification and microgravity with the DLR scientists.
 The Odysseum Science Adventure Park is an interactive visit that will keep your students enthralled on a journey through five themed rooms each with a special scientific topic.
 In nearby Brühl explore the physics of rollercoasters at Germany's best theme park, Phantasialand.

-Other highlights include the Neanderthal Museum, one of Europe's most modern and popular musuems, located at the site of the discovery of a 60,000 year old skeleton, which was the first discovery of Neanderthal Man.
+Other highlights include the Neanderthal Museum, one of Europe's most modern and popular museums, located at the site of the discovery of a 60,000 year old skeleton, which was the first discovery of Neanderthal Man.
 In Königswinter you can explore the oceans at the modern Sea Life Centre, or let your students discover the wonders of nature in the Eifel Volcano Park, where you will find the highest cold water geyser in the world.

 This is also the perfect destination for a cross-curricular tour.
 Join with your German department and explore Cologne and its famous cathedral, savour the delicious chocolate at the Lindt Chocolate Museum and take a boat trip to discover the beautiful Rhine Valley.